Los Horcones massacre: Convictions

-José Manuel "Mel" Zelaya, a rich landowner and father of later President of the Republic José Manuel "Mel" Zelaya, allegedly gave a $2,500 reward for killing the Colombian priest.
+José Manuel "Mel" Zelaya, a rich landowner and father of future President Manuel Zelaya, allegedly offered a $2,500 reward for killing Fr Betancourt.

-The provincial army commander Major Jose Enrique Chinchilla, Lieutenant Benjamin Silver, Manuel "Mel" Zelaya and Carlos Bahr were sentenced to 20 years in prison.
+The provincial army commander Major José Enrique Chinchilla, Lieutenant Benjamín Plata, José Manuel "Mel" Zelaya Ordóñez and Carlos Bähr were sentenced to 20 years in prison.
 Zelaya Jr. visited his incarcerated father often, sometimes sleeping on the prison floor, according to Victor Meza, Zelaya's former interior minister.

-The murderers were favored by the amnesty decree, on military crimes, of the Constituent National Assembly on September 3, 1980.
-They had spent a little over a year in prison when released on September 11.
+The murderers were pardoned by an amnesty decree regarding military crimes passed by the Constituent National Assembly on 3 September 1980.
+They had spent a little over a year in prison when released on 11 September.

-Today
+Legacy

-According to the Guardian newspaper, everyone in the town remembers the slayings.
+According to The Guardian, everyone in the town remembers the slayings.
+A mass was held in June 2009 for the victims, which brought together survivors including French priest Bernardo Boulang, with senior politicians including Lucas Aguilera, whose father was among those killed.